February Interfaith Explorer Newsletter Here

 Introductory Statement spoken before each meeting

-istory teaches us that many of the world’s conflicts are rooted in religious strife.
-Here in San Francisco, the San Francisco Interfaith Council (SFIC) seeks to counter this historical trend by “Celebrating our diverse faiths and spiritual traditions, bring people together to build understanding and serving our community.”
+History teaches us that many of the world’s conflicts are rooted in religious strife.
+Founded in 1988, the San Francisco Interfaith Council (SFIC) seeks to counter this historical trend by “Celebrating our diverse faiths and spiritual traditions, bringing people together to build understanding and serving our community.”

-We count as our constituents the 800 congregations in the City and County of San Francisco, their respective judicatories, sectarian educational and healthcare institutions, as well as the faith-based social service agencies that provide the social safety net for our most vulnerable residents.
+We count as our constituents the 800 congregations in the City and County of San Francisco, their respective judicatories, sectarian educational and healthcare institutions, and the faith-based social service agencies that provide the social safety net for our most vulnerable residents.

-During this time of social change in San Francisco, civic leaders and the public increasingly view the SFIC as the “go-to” organization for mobilizing the religious communities of our City.
-Congregations and faith-based agencies look to the SFIC for resources, referral and representation.
-Our relationships with key civic agencies and non-governmental organizations alike are strong, enabling us to enhance our core missions of responding to homelessness and disasters.
-Perhaps most importantly, by bringing the religious community together, the SFIC creates an effective, combined force for service and issues of public policy, allowing us to accomplish what no single congregation or organization can.
+During this time of social change in San Francisco, civic leaders and the public view the SFIC as the "go-to" organization for mobilizing our City's religious communities.
+Congregations and faith-based agencies turn to us for resources, referral and representation.
+Our robust relationships and communications network of over 4,000 e-subscribers allow the SFIC to bring together and mobilize San Francisco's faith-based community to create an effective, combined force for service and issues of public policy, so that we may accomplish together what no single congregation can alone.